 Stress, for many people, results from poor time management.
 Often, stress occurs during crucial times of the semester, such as midterm and final exam periods.
 What can you do to avoid the feeling of hopelessness, when you think you will never finish everything you need to do?
-Take a break from your crazy life and read the following tips to reduce stress.
+Take a break and read the following tips to help reduce stress.

 Academic Tips to Relieve Stress:

-- Prepare well for each class.
+- Prepare for each class by previewing the content being covered.
 The more you prepare, the less stressed you will be during the lecture and/or discussion.

-- It is much easier to read one chapter of a textbook per week than to read five in one weekend and cram for a test.
+- It is more manageable to read one chapter of a textbook per week than to read five in one weekend and cram for a test.

 - When you read ahead of time, all you need are a few hours to review highlighted topics and class notes, making a large amount of information much more manageable.